s12wu/lm2596-mppt/README.md

 ![base schematic](images/initial_circuit.png)

-Simplified a lot, it works like this: The input voltage is by using a capacitor and fed into the LM2596 chip.
+Simplified a lot, it works like this: The input voltage is stabilized by using a capacitor and fed into the LM2596 chip.
 It basically acts like a switch controlled with a very high frequency (in the 100kHz range), resulting in a PWM signal at the output oscillating between 0V and the input voltage.
 Using the inductor, diode and capacitor at the output as a low-pass filter, the output is smoothed to a stable lower voltage.
 The magic comes from the feedback loop: Through a resistor divider, the output voltage is fed back into the LM2596.
 It tries to keep the feedback pin at exactly 1.23 V. If the voltage at the feedback pin is too low, which means the output voltage itself is too low, it closes its internal switch and connects input to output.
 After a very short time, the output voltage has risen, so the feedback voltage gets too high.
 This makes the LM2596 disconnect its switch, so the voltage falls again.
 By doing this at very high frequency, the output voltage ever so slightly oscillates around the desired voltage.
-Through values in the resistor divider, the desired output voltage can be set - that's whats the potentiometer on the board is for.
+By adjusting values in the resistor divider, the desired output voltage can be set - that's whats the potentiometer on the board is for.

 When doing MPPT, we need to drive the solar panel at a specific voltage (which is about 80% of its open circuit voltage).
 And that's what we can use the LM2596's feedback loop for: Instead of taking it from the output, we need to derive the feedback signal from the input voltage.
 There's only one problem: When the feedback pin is too low, the chip believes the output is too low and therefore connects input to output to let current flow.
 In our modified case, things are the wrong way around: In this case, letting current flow means putting more load on the supply, i.e. the solar panel, which makes its voltage decrease even more.
 To solve this problem, we use an NPN transistor to invert the feedback signal.
 If now the **input voltage is too low**, the input to the inverting transistor is low, which means the output connected to the feedback pin is high(er than 1.23 V, that's all that really matters).
-The LM296 reacts to the high feedback by disconnecting the input from the output, removing the solar panel's load, **allowing its voltage to rise** - exactly what we want.
+The LM296 reacts to the high feedback by disconnecting the output from the input, removing the solar panel's load, **allowing its voltage to rise** - exactly what we want.
 The same works in the opposite case.
 An **input voltage too high** leads to a high inverter input, therefore a low feedback pin makes the LM2596 put load on the panel, **dropping the voltage**.
 Through high frequency oscillations, this allows driving the panel at a specific voltage.
 Again, we can set this voltage by varying the resistor divider.